THS-International/website/src/markdown-pages/faq.md

           [here](https://docs.google.com/spreadsheets/d/e/2PACX-1vRBIcNbmG1vW0L47mWMuLZHwui7QHFuIz8RlkTrKtgIUh21nwcyDRdkFi56i1O2j1EvkmFlEqJ4yw0i/pubhtml).
         title: What’s my Chapter?
       - description: >-
+          This only applies to people who belong to the following Chapters:
+          Data&Media, E&MiT, F, M, IN, S, and W. Please read the entire event description before signing up.

-          This only applies to people who belong to the following Chapters.
-If your Chapter is not listed below, it means that they have no cooperation with us and to our knowledge no events are offered for you.
+          If your Chapter is not listed above, it means that your Chapter is not collaborating with us this Reception, and to our knowledge no events are offered for you.

           If you are unsure what Chapter you belong, you can check